wh1plash/API/README.md

 # Data Enricher & Dispatcher

 ## Test assignment
-this test task demonstrates the work of the service to receive a list of users from the API A service and send data to API B under certain conditions.
+This test task demonstrates the work of the service to receive a list of users from the API A service and send data to API B under certain conditions.
 Condition:
 1. If the user's email ends with ".biz" - send to API B.
 2. If the POST request is unsuccessful - make 3 attempts with an interval.

 The full description of the task is contained in "description.txt"

-Parameters can be set in the env file.
+Parameters can be set in the .env file.
-If parameters are not specified or env file is missing, values ​​will be set by default
+If parameters are not specified or .env file is missing, values ​​will be set by default
 ### Example of .env file
 ```
 GET_URL="https://jsonplaceholder.typicode.com/users"